 And – again – others go for the same solution but with half-point ratings in between.1) The accountants and die-hard statistical nerds will probably fancy the count by the hundredth.
 Easy for the percentage count.
 But bitch, please.

 For those familiar with the beginnings of the RMR blog, we actually started out with these terrible stars.
 This oldish visual system that came with these godawful plugins that mostly were only good to attract hackers.
 Which looked like so:

 So, yes, for a while, in an attack of abject geekery, the RMR deck crew indulged in those garish starry things.
 They actually possessed no real usefulness beyond simply confusing the audience.
 Apart from looking totally ugly, that is.

 On top of it all, if you wanted to know your rating, you needed to count the damned stars.
 And there’s a lot of them on a scale of ten, which inevitably annoyed everyone.

 Okay, we agree.
 There are a thousand different ways to word something like that.
 But for all it’s worth, here is our choice.
-And if you find similarities to other ratings out there, well this is because they are.
+And if you find similarities to other rating definitions out there, well this is because they are all similar somewhat.

 Now, before you cry foul, yes, there actually is a zero-rating on the above listing.
 Let’s just hope that this one will never be used.
 And – in truth – it is unlikely because we do make choices before publishing stuff.

 So, there you have it.
-We will also publish this somewhere on the site so that the esteemed visitors can be duly informed.
+We may also publish this somewhere on the site so that the esteemed visitors can be duly informed.

 But never forget, those ratings are only a small part of the review process and of limited importance.
 What really counts is your content, that stellar music that makes our bloggy world go round.